admin3514/aws-notes/README.md

       ✅ Workloads that need single-tenant EC2 instances <br>
       ✅ Not as strict as Dedicated Hosts but still private <br>
       🔹 Example: A finance company requiring high security but not full physical control. <br>

+   7️⃣ Capacity Reservations - 💰 Pricing: Pay On-Demand rates but guarantee EC2 capacity in a specific region.
+      📌 Best For: <br>
+      ✅ Mission-critical applications that must always run <br>
+      ✅ When you need guaranteed instances in a busy AWS region <br>
+      🔹 Example: E-commerce sites preparing for Black Friday traffic. <br>